8 amazing Apple AirPods tips and tricks you need to know about

 First launched in 2016 to some derision for their uncanny resemblence to electric toothbrush heads, Apple’s AirPods are now into their third generation and are…well, everywhere.
 Looking to make the most of your Apple headphones?
 Then we’ve got some great AirPods tips and tricks you should know about.

-The AirPods have a lot going for them – a statement we expand on in our AirPods 3 review and AirPods Pro review – but one thing they don’t offer is buttons.
+The AirPods have a lot going for them – a statement we expand on more than a few times – but one thing they don’t offer is buttons.
 This means a little know-how goes a long way when it comes to mastering the AirPods and doing stuff like customising their controls, connecting them to an Android phone, and more.